jnieuwen/stack-todo/README.md

 ### st-rev

 Reverse the order of the stack.
-This is handy when you start with an empty list and add the most important one first then the next etc. And than want to start working with the most important one first.
+This is handy when you start with an empty list and add the most important one first then the next etc. And then want to start working with the most important one first.

 ### st-dump